teateatea/heartbreaker/Character Creation/3) Levelling Up.md

 ___
 ### 3. Note Attack Bonus and Saving Throws*
-As listed in the level progression chart for your class.
+You may note both your Attack Bonus and your Saving Throws, as listed in the level progression chart for your class.

 \**This only changes every 3-5 levels.*